-Progesterone is a hormone that affects every tissue in your body, including the uterus, cervix, vagina, the endocrine (hormonal) system, brain cells, fat metabolism, thyroid hormone function, water balance, peripheral nerve myelin sheath synthesis, bone cells, energy production and thermogenesis, the immune system, survival and development of the embryo, and growth and development of the fetus.
+It's a hormone that affects every tissue in your body, including the uterus, cervix, vagina, the endocrine (hormonal) system, brain cells, fat metabolism, thyroid hormone function, water balance, peripheral nerve myelin sheath synthesis, bone cells, energy production and thermogenesis, the immune system, survival and development of the embryo, and growth and development of the fetus.
 Though referred to as a sex hormone, it conveys no specific secondary sex characteristics.

-Progesterone is essential for life because it is a precursor to aldosterone and cortisol, which are essential for life.
+This hormone is essential for life because it is a precursor to aldosterone and cortisol, which are essential for life.
 It is a precursor to all the steroid hormones, including estrogens and testosterone.
 Its chief function is to synergize the actions of estradiol in the female organs, especially in pregnancy.
 It is necessary for proper uterine and breast development and function.

 It is formed primarily by the cyclical rupture of an ovarian follicle (corpus luteum), and secondarily in the adrenal cortex.
 It is also produced in the placenta in large quantities during pregnancy.

 Production is high during the luteal phase (second portion) of the menstrual cycle and is low during the follicular phase (first portion), as well as being low before puberty and after menopause.